 How to Make Vegan Blueberry Scones

 Much like traditional scones, the key is to pay attention to the feel of the scone batter, but we talk more about this below.
-Here’s how I like to do it:
+Here are my step-by-step instructions with photos so you can follow along with confidence.

 Preheat oven to 400ºF and line a large baking sheet with parchment paper.

-Bake for 18-25 minutes.
-If dough still seems soft, continue baking for another few minutes until tops are lightly golden brown.
+- Bake for 18-25 minutes.
+If dough still seems soft, continue baking for another few minutes until tops are lightly golden brown (image 6).

 Recipe Tips & Notes: